Intervale Preserve

 The 328-acre Intervale Preserve in New Gloucester provides some of the Royal River watershed‘s most valuable habitat for migratory birds, waterfowl, and game birds.

-Intervale Preserve is formed by multiple parcels of land in the historic Lower Village and along the Royal River and its marshes.
-It’s popular for its loop trails, interurban rail trail segment, rich ecology, iconic historic village context, and access to snowmobile trails, hunting, and the Royal itself.
+Intervale Preserve consists of three main parcels: the Route 231 parcel, the historic Lower Village and marshlands parcel, and the Penny Road river access site.
+The Intervale – the river valley between hills – is a beloved and iconic part of the New Gloucester landscape.
+The preserve is popular for its short hiking trails, Interurban rail trail segment, rich ecology, iconic historic village context, and access to snowmobile trails, hunting, and the Royal itself.